BASICS OF COMPUTED TOMOGRAPHY

 In addition, thinner sections can be acquired with multiple detectors, improving spatial resolution.
 Thinner sections also allow for the creation of multiplanar reformatted (MPR) images, maximum intensity projection (MIP) images, and three-dimensional reformatted images.
 MPR images are created by fusing data collected from the multiple rows of detectors.
 This data can be reformatted into coronal, sagittal, and oblique planes.
 Interpolation algorithms can also be used to average overlapping data points and further decrease noise in the resultant images.2

 Intravenous (IV) contrast administration is at the cornerstone of imaging the venous and lymphatic systems.
 Faster scan times allow for improved vascular concentration of contrast and better separation of arterial and venous phases of imaging.
 The timing of the CT scan depends on the vascular system or organ of interest.
 There are three techniques for determining the appropriate delay to maximize contrast opacification.
 The first is bolus tracking, which involves low-dose (low tube current) monitoring scans through the level of interest.
 The actual scan begins when a predetermined Hounsfield unit threshold is reached.
 The second technique involves use of a test bolus.
 A small quantity of contrast, the test bolus, is administered, and low dose monitoring scans are again obtained through a predetermined region of interest.
 The time it takes for the test bolus to reach the region of interest is used to determine the scan delay after the actual, full dose of contrast.
-The third and final technique is to simply use an approximation based ...
+The third and final technique is to simply use an ...